- 3 pounds boneless blade pork roast (or sirloin roast)

 - 1 1/2 teaspoons salt

-- In a small bowl, combine the garlic powder, onion powder, salt, pepper, and oregano.
+- Line a 9- by 13-inch baking pan with foil and place the pork in the pan.
+In a small bowl, combine the chili powder, salt, and cayenne.
 Rub the mixture over all sides of the meat, pressing it to adhere (if the meat is tied together with twine or netting, just rub the seasoning right over it).
+Set aside.

 - Transfer the meat to a cutting board and let rest 10 to 15 minutes.
 Use two forks to shred meat into bite-sized pieces.
-Moisten/season with cooking juices and/or barbecue sauce to taste.
+Moisten/season with cooking juices to taste